Social Security Timing Analyzer

 Cumulative Benefits Over Time

 Total benefits received under each claiming scenario, year by year.
-Where lines cross, the later-claiming strategy begins producing more cumulative income than the earlier-claiming strategy.
+Where lines cross, the later-claiming strategy begins producing more cumulative income.

 Longevity Sensitivity Analysis

-How projected lifetime totals shift across different longevity scenarios.
-Longevity is inherently uncertain — examining outcomes across a range may be more useful than relying on a single longevity assumption.
-Highlighted cells show the highest lifetime total at each scenario.
+How projected lifetime totals shift across longevity scenarios.
+Highlighted cells show the highest total at each lifespan.

 Breakeven Analysis

-The ages at which a later-claiming strategy begins producing more cumulative lifetime income than an earlier-claiming strategy.
+The ages at which a later-claiming strategy begins producing more cumulative lifetime income than an earlier one.

 62 vs. FRA Breakeven